1930 FIFA World Cup: Participants

 The Romanians boarded the SS Conte Verde at Genoa, Italy; the French and Yugoslavs were picked up at Villefranche-sur-Mer, France, on 21 June 1930; and the Belgians embarked at Barcelona, Spain.
 The Conte Verde carried Rimet, the trophy and the three designated European referees: Belgians John Langenus and Henri Christophe, along with Thomas Balvay, a Parisian who may have been English.
 The Brazilian team were picked up when the boat docked in Rio de Janeiro on 29 June before arriving in Uruguay on 4 July.
 The official ball used for the tournament was the T-Model.

 List of invited teams

 The following 16 teams planned to compete at the final tournament.
-However, 13 teams participated due to withdrawals of Egypt, Japan and Siam.
+However, only 13 teams participated because Egypt, Japan, and Siam withdrew.